 For many years, the NHS has been trying to modernise and improve its services to patients.
 It has come under increasing scrutiny, for example due to waiting times for medical procedures and other factors.

 In this scenario, everyone in the UK is a stakeholder of the NHS.
-Even all those with private medical insurance, or the means to pay directly for private (elected) medical care are still stakeholders, as the NHS is usually the provider of medical care in emergencies.
+Even all those with private medical insurance or the means to pay directly for private (elected) medical care are still stakeholders, as the NHS is usually the provider of medical care in emergencies.
 As stakeholders, everyone hopes that if the need arises, we will receive the best medical care available.
-One would hope that the UK population are seen as the most important stakeholders in relation to the NHS.
+One would hope that the UK population are seen as the most important stakeholder in relation to the NHS.
 The population of the UK also funds the NHS through taxation.

 Benefits to its key stakeholders

-In the case of the NHS, the primary interests of its key stakeholders (its patients) are:
+In the case of the NHS, the key interests of its primary stakeholders (its patients) are:

 - the speed of availability of care (i.e. waiting times for procedures etc.),